ingonyama-zk/icicle/docs/docs/introduction.md

 - **Cross-Language Compatibility:** Use ICICLE across multiple programming languages such as C++, Rust, Go, and possibly Python.
 - **Optimized for ZKPs:** Accelerate cryptographic operations like elliptic curve operations, MSM, NTT, Poseidon hash, and more.

+Learn more about ICICLE and its multi-backend support [here][ICICLE-OVERVIEW].
 ---

 ## Our Approach to Hardware Acceleration